ZenithRogue/ExpandedData/README.md

 ```js
 {block_state: {Properties: {east: "true", waterlogged: "false", south: "true", north: "false", west: "false"}, Name: "minecraft:white_stained_glass_pane"}, x: -188, y: 68, z: 985}
 ```
-The `block_state` property is designed to have 1-to-1 compatibility with the new 1.19.4 `block_display` entities.
+The `block_state` property is designed to have 1-to-1 compatibility with the `block_display` entities introduced in Minecraft 1.19.4.
 This allows block data to be copied to/from real blocks and `block_displays`.